North Scottsdale Real Estate Market Report — August 2026

 North Scottsdale condos run from about $425,000 for entry-level townhomes in Grayhawk and McDowell Mountain Ranch up to over $3 million for penthouse units at Optima Kierland.
 Median for active North Scottsdale condos sits at $685,000 with 142 active listings.
 Toscana of Desert Ridge and Scottsdale Ranch condo communities anchor the mid-tier at $425,000 to $1.1 million.

 The best North Scottsdale homes for sale, especially trophy estates above $3 million, often trade through private off-market channels before they ever reach the public listing sites.
-The only way to see this inventory is to work with a dedicated full-time North Scottsdale Real Estate agent who has active private relationships with listing brokers across Desert Mountain, Silverleaf, DC Ranch, and Estancia.
+The only way to see this inventory is to work with a dedicated full-time agent/broker that specializes in North Scottsdale who has active private relationships with listing brokers across Desert Mountain, Silverleaf, DC Ranch, and Estancia.
 Roughly 38 percent of North Scottsdale closings are cash, which means relationships matter more than algorithms.

 Multiple-offer situations on North Scottsdale homes for sale are concentrated in the under-$1.5 million tier where well-priced inventory in top school zones still draws competitive bidding within the first 10 to 14 days.
 Above $2 million, multiple-offer is rare and most homes go through one or two price adjustments before a single buyer commits.
-Pricing strategy matters more in North Scottsdale Real Estate than anywhere else in the Valley.
+73 percent of Scottsdale citywide active listings absorbed at least one price cut before going under contract per current MLS-derived tracking.
+North Scottsdale Real Estate pricing strategy matters more here than anywhere else in the Valley.

 North Scottsdale luxury homes concentrate the largest gated golf-club master plans in Arizona, including Desert Mountain (8,000 acres, seven private courses), Silverleaf at DC Ranch, Estancia, Troon Country Club, Mirabel, and Whisper Rock.
 The North Scottsdale luxury homes market also benefits from the highest-scoring traditional high school in Scottsdale Unified District (Desert Mountain HS, 99.14 ADE points), exceptional safety, and direct access to McDowell Sonoran Preserve hiking trails.